 About 2% of adults have a seizure at some time during their life.
 Two thirds of these people never have another one.

-Terminology can be confusing.
+Terminology related to seizures can be confusing.

-Epilepsy (also called epileptic seizure disorder) is a chronic brain disorder characterized by recurrent (≥ 2) seizures that are unprovoked (ie, not related to reversible stressors) and that occur > 24 h apart.
+Epilepsy (also called epileptic seizure disorder) is a chronic brain disorder characterized by recurrent (≥ 2) seizures that are unprovoked (ie, not related to reversible stressors) and that occur > 24 hours apart.
 A single seizure is not considered an epileptic seizure.
 Epilepsy is often idiopathic, but various brain disorders, such as malformations, strokes, and tumors, can cause symptomatic epilepsy.

 Cryptogenic epilepsy is epilepsy assumed to be due to a specific cause, but whose specific cause is currently unknown.